-The next two sections of this report present the inspection findings in relation to the governance and management in the centre, and describes about how governance and management affects the quality and safety of the service provided.
+Overall, the centre was found to be person-centred to meet the needs of residents who lived in the centre.
+The next two sections of the report present the inspection findings in relation to the governance and management of the centre, and describes about how the governance and management affects the quality and safety of service provided.